VenkataSaiPrakashY/-VenkataSaiPrakashY-VenkataSaiPrakashY-The-Spark-Foundation-Tasks-for-Data-Science-and-Business-Anal/README.md

 This repository contains all tasks of internship under The Sparks Foundation.

+Task-1 Prediction using Supervised ML - Linear Regression

+Task-2 Prediction using Unsupervised ML - KMeans Clustering

-Task4 : Exploratory Data Analysis - Terrorism
+Task-4 Exploratory Data Analysis - Terrorism

-Task7 : Stock Market Prediction using Numerical and Textual Analysis
+Task-7 Stock Market Prediction using Numerical and Textual Analysis